Complexity Blowup for Solutions of the Laplace and the Diffusion Equation: Abstract

 \section{Abstract}

 In this paper, we investigate the computational complexity of solutions to the Laplace and the diffusion equation.
-We show that for a certain class of initial-boundary value problems of the Laplace and the diffusion equation, the solution operator is $\#P$-complete in the sense that it maps polynomial-time computable functions to the set of $\#P$-complete functions.
-Consequently, there exists polynomial-time (Turing) computable input data such that the solution is not polynomial-time computable, unless $FP=\#P$.
-In this case, we can, in general, not simulate the solution of the Laplace or the diffusion equation on a digital computer without having a complexity blowup, i.e., the computation time for obtaining an approximation of the solution with up to a finite number of significant digits grows exponentially in the number of digits.
-This shows that the computational complexity of the solution operator that models a physical phenomena is intrinsically high, independent of the numerical algorithm that is used to approximate a solution.
-This indicates that there is a fundamental problem in simulating physical phenomena on digital hardware.
+We show that for a certain class of initial-boundary value problems of the Laplace and the diffusion equation, the solution operator is $\# P_1/ \#P$-complete in the sense that it maps polynomial-time computable functions to the set of $\#P_1/ \#P$-complete functions.
+Consequently, there exists polynomial-time (Turing) computable input data such that the solution is not polynomial-time computable, unless $FP=\#P$ or $FP_1=\#P_1$.
+In this case, we can, in general, not simulate the solution of the Laplace or the diffusion equation on a digital computer without having a complexity blowup, i.e., the computation time for obtaining an approximation of the solution with up to a finite number of significant digits grows non-polynomially in the number of digits.
+This indicates that the computational complexity of the solution operator that models a physical phenomena is intrinsically high, independent of the numerical algorithm that is used to approximate a solution.

 \textbf{Keywords} $\#P$-completeness $ \cdot $ Complexity blowup $ \cdot $ Computation complexity $ \cdot $ Diffusion equation $ \cdot $ Laplace equation $ \cdot $ Turing machine \\\\ \textbf{Mathematics Subject Classification } 35K05 $ \cdot $ 35J05 $ \cdot $ 68Q04 $ \cdot $ 68Q15 $ \cdot $ 68Q17 $ \cdot $ 68Q25